Cwilson84/Prework-Study-Guide/README.md

 - This guide is designed to be accessible anywhere you have internet connection.
 - It was built as both a convinient and interactive way to quickly access information, and as a way to practice the skills used to build and deploy such a webpage.
 - This interactive study guide is both a useful tool, as well as a learning experience.
 Also, being abstract and virtual, it can hold an infinite amount of information, in various forms of media, while retaining the same physical footprint!
 - I learned a great deal, from interacting with the terminal, to Github and version control, program flow, and so much more.
-Simply put, I learmed that magic is real, and it resides in the simple on/off of electrical signals.
+Simply put, I learned that magic is real, and it resides in the simple on/off of electrical signals.

 ## Installation